abdul-1432/Shopping-Mall-Management-System/README.md

 1. Access the application through the provided API endpoints.
 2. Use Postman to test and debug the APIs using the provided collection.

-## Contributing

-Feel free to contribute to the project by opening issues or submitting pull requests.
-Follow the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License